Paleo Diet – Eat Like a Caveman to Lose Weight - 26 Things You Need to Know

 Of the many Paleo diet benefits, healthy weight loss is number one.
 The diet is pretty straight-forward and requires no calorie counting.

-Some individuals who have tried the diet reported steady weight loss, more energy, better digestion and the reduction of inflammation.
+Some individuals who have tried the diet reported steady weight loss, more energy and better digestion.
 The diet is patterned after what the cavemen supposedly ate during the Paleolithic Era.

-Studies show that humans who lived from 25 million to 10,000 years ago lived off a basic diet of lean meat, fish, vegetables, fruit, nuts and legumes were healthier and less likely to develop diseases.
+Studies show that humans who lived from 25 million to 10,000 years ago lived off a basic diet of lean meat, fish, vegetables, fruit, nuts and legumes were healthier.

 Vegetarian Paleo Diet